amanmehrat/FlipZon/README.md

 Simply download the code and run npm install for all dependencies to be installed.

+In the root folder in command window type " npm start " to start the backend server

+Now in another window type cd frontend to enter the frontend folder.
+Again type " npm start " to start the REact server which will open the website.

+Register yourself to the site and start shopping!
+(Not For real though)

 Make sure to add a .env file in root folder and add the variables like JWT encoding secret and paypal client ID.
 THESE SHOULD NOT BE COMMITTED hence hidden.